Shopify/hydrogen-v1/docs/framework/analytics.md

     {% endcodeblock %}

-1. If you're deploying to a non-Oxygen runtime, include the `storefrontId` prop in the [Hydrogen config](https://shopify.dev/custom-storefronts/hydrogen/framework/hydrogen-config) and set its value to the storefront ID's public environment variable.
+1. If you're deploying to a non-Oxygen runtime, then include the `storefrontId` prop in the [Hydrogen config](https://shopify.dev/custom-storefronts/hydrogen/framework/hydrogen-config) and set its value to the storefront ID's public environment variable.

     {% codeblock file, filename: 'hydrogen.config.ts' %}